Kojak: 1970s

 There were mini trading cards with bubble gum included in packs made in Holland and solely imported by Lemberger Food Co.
 Inc. in Palisades Park, NJ.
-A pack of 8 cards and 1 gum were sold part of the collection at 10 cents.
+A pack of 8 cards and 1 piece of gum were sold part of the collection at 10 cents.
 The merchandise packaging had copyright of Universal Television, Division of Universal City Studios INC. This Monty Gum collection is a set of mini-trading cards in 1 7/8" by 2 5/8" size with 72 color images of the series on the front side with a puzzle on the back side.
 Another set had deckle edged 100 images of the series to arrange the puzzle, on the back was a monochrome Kojak with a lollipop and card number.
 Also, in the Monty Gum collection was a 56 playing card deck with double monochrome Kojak on the telephone image on the front.
 This is how to determine the differences in the three card sets with Kojak (on telephone or with lollipop) or none.
 The size of the playing cards was approximately 2" X 3" in size.
 The playing cards had all different images with four Kojaks as Joker Card (no sunglasses, sunglasses, lollipop, no sunglasses and no lollipop) and was made for foreign markets as K, D Q V, and J B are shown for the face cards.